What is a Charter School?

 - Provide competition within the public school system.

-Achieve Charter School has begun to do its part in fulfilling the intent of the Charter Schools Act of 1992.
-This flexibility in funding, instructional practices, governance, and staffing has led to a steady increase in student achievement and overall operational success at Achieve Charter School.
+Achieve Charter School is doing our part in fulfilling the intent of the Charter Schools Act of 1992.
+Flexibility in funding, instructional practices, governance, and staffing has led to a steady increase in student achievement and overall operational success at Achieve Charter School.
 ACS has an attendance rate of 97%, impressive parent involvement, high teacher/staff satisfaction and involvement, a personalized learning plan for every student, strong local governance, sound finances with a 10% reserve, research-based instructional and assessment strategies, and character education embedded in our strong sense of community.
-We believe Achieve Charter School has made a positive impact on the students and families it has served, not only academically, but socially and emotionally.
-We aim to provide the students and families of this community with a quality, small school option with individual learning opportunities to help students achieve their full academic and social potential.
+We believe Achieve Charter School has made a positive impact on the students and families it has served, not only academically but socially and emotionally.
+We aim to provide the students and families of the Paradise and Chico communities with a quality, small school option with individual learning opportunities to help students achieve their full academic and social potential.
+At Achieve, everyone belongs, everyone gets the challenge and support they need, and everyone makes the world a better place.